Darrell Samson: Early life and education

 An Acadian, Samson is a native of Petit-de-Grat, Isle Madame, Nova Scotia.
 He attended the Université de Moncton, graduating in 1982 with a Bachelor of Education and in 1984 with a Masters in Education.

 Before politics

 Samson was a teacher/administrator at Caudle Park Elementary for many years before assuming his role at Conseil scolaire acadien provincial.
 He has been the national president and vice-president of all French school board superintendents outside Quebec, an active member of the National Committee for Early Years as well as a member of the Provincial Advisory Council to the Minister of Education on Early Years in Nova Scotia.

 Political career

 Samson was elected to the House of Commons in the 2015 federal election to represent Sackville—Preston—Chezzetcook.
 In December 2019, he was named the parliamentary secretary to the minister of veterans affairs and associate minister of national defence.

+On February 18, 2025, Samson announced that he would not run for re-election during the 2025 Canadian federal election.